 The “How to Improve Google Rankings: 10 Tried and Tested Ways” article showed a 28% increase in total inbound backlinks, a 129% jump in total keywords, and a +2 ranking change for our target keyword.

-“The Beginner's Guide to Rich Snippets for 2020” showed no increase in total backlinks, and we saw a 12% increase in total keywords and a +1 ranking change for our target keyword.
+“The Beginner's Guide to Rich Snippets” showed no increase in total backlinks, and we saw a 12% increase in total keywords and a +1 ranking change for our target keyword.

 At first glance, we see that the article that garnered more direct links from existing content had more positive change across the board.
 While the article with outbound links saw some positive change, it wasn’t to the same extent.